Skip to Content

 Elvis

 New Yorkers, your prayers have been answered.
 Well, at least mine have.
-The team behind Le Dive, the Nines, and Acme just opened Elvis—a new Parisian-style café and natural-wine bar in NoHo.
+Paradise Projects and the team behind Le Dive, the Nines, and Acme just opened Elvis—a new Parisian-style café and natural-wine bar in NoHo.
 Named after a bust of Elvis Presley that once welcomed guests into the Great Jones Café, which held court in the space for 35 years, the new bar’s French flair comes through with its menu (think paté, rillettes, and artichokes), rattan bar stools, and terra-cotta interiors.
 By the candlelight, guests can sit shoulder to shoulder while sipping on a bottle of Cinsault by Le Fond de l’Air Est Rouge. (elvisnyc.com) —Jeanne Malle

 CARRY